Type: Keynote

 Description:

-This workshop will explore growth industries related to technology in a local context and give opportunities for teachers to develop ways to incorporate this information in curriculum delivery.
-Areas such as health tech, aerospace and future transport will be discussed.
 This will be of particular interest to secondary and tertiary teachers who have students looking for pathways beyond school and study.
-Primary and intermediate teachers will also find this useful if they are looking to develop and understanding of future pathways.
+Primary and intermediate teachers will also find this useful if they are

 Type: Research Paper